Sling TV to host pay-per-view events, starting this weekend with UFC fight

 BuzzFeed is getting into the smart appliance business with the Tasty One Top

 Dish’s streaming service for cord cutters, Sling TV, will host its first ever pay-per-view event this weekend, by offering coverage of UFC: 214: Cormier v.
 Jones 2.
-The fight between former titleholder Jon Jones and current champion Daniel Cormier is taking place on Saturday, July 29 at the Honda Center in Anaheim, California.
+The fight between former titleholder Jon Jones and current champion Daniel Cormier is taking place on Saturday, July 29 at the Honda Center in Anaheim, Calif.
 Access to the event will be offered to Sling TV viewers for $59.99.

 What’s notable about this news is that it’s not a one-off event for Sling TV.
 Instead, we understand that Sling TV is planning to make other pay-per-view events available in the future, too.